 Subscribe to this Lawfare contributor via RSS.

 On Friday, a three-judge panel in the D.C.
 Court of Appeals rejected a request to release recordings of military personnel in Guantanamo Bay force-feeding a detainee who was on a hunger strike.
+The detainee in question is Abu Wa’el (Jihad) Dhiab, whose habeas corpus proceedings have previously been covered by Lawfare.
+Dhiab has since been released to Uruguay, but media organizations continue to press for the public release of the military’s force-feeding recordings.

 On Monday, the New York Police Department agreed to a revised class action settlement that it hopes will put to rest litigation surrounding the Department’s surveillance of Muslims.

 On October 28th, a federal judge in New York rejected a proposed settlement to the ongoing litigation concerning the New York City Police Department’s surveillance of Muslim communities in and around the city.
-This post examines the case and the NYPD Inspector General's role in it.